-He, however, said that the firm’s advocacy and appreciation for women does not stop there.
+He, however, said that the firm’s advocacy and appreciation for women do not stop there.

 “By joining the women community, we reiterate our commitment to the gender equality dimensions of the UN sustainable development goals in its 2030 agenda,” he said.

 “SM will celebrate women’s month in a bigger way this year in partnership with UN Women and the Philippine Commission on Women through our pop-up bazaars in all 74 SM Supermalls,” he added.

 Tan also said that SM will hold a series of webinars for women entrepreneurs on 10 to 11 March.